Read the following passage and then we’ll talk:

 This is a strategy to get your brain used to taking snapshots of the paragraph.
 If you’re focused on the screen, it’s easy to become distracted by the words dancing in front of your face.
 By looking away, you can more easily come up with a quick summary, or snapshot: “It’s about two different theories on the population increase after WWII.
 One is that people were more optimistic about starting families; the other that women who were working were able to go back and start a family.”

 Sometimes it’s hard to organize the clutter of thoughts pin-balling through your head as you read a passage.
-Take shorthand notes after each paragraph.
+Start off by taking short notes.
 The ultimate goal, though, is to wean yourself off written summaries so that you’ll only need to take mental snapshots.

 The same as point #1, except now you’ll want to answer the question: “What was the primary purpose of the passage?”
-Putting this in your own words is a good idea, since, especially on the long reading passage, there will likely be a question that asks you to do so.
+Putting this in your own words is a good idea, since, especially on longer passages, there’s typically a question that asks you to do so.

 Let’s take the paragraph from the beginning of the post and dissect it the way you should if you’re actively reading the passage.